Johnsamoel/book-store/README.md

 Welcome to the Book Store project!
 This repository contains a Node.js application for managing a book store.

+You can also check my env-example file to add your own variables.

 ## Table of Contents

 1. [Introduction](#introduction)